Introduction: Living Frugally on One Income

 12) Only Buy What You Need

 When it comes to shopping, only buy what you need.
-Make a list of items before going to the store and stick to it.
+Make a list of items before going to the grocery store and stick to it.

 13) Saving on Heating and Cooling Costs